 After working for Citigroup, Dan continued his career in the financial services industry in 1991 as an advisor at Merrill Lynch.
 He later joined A.G.
 Edwards & Sons in 1995 and served as vice president of investments until 2000, when he became first vice president of investments at Citigroup Global Markets/Smith Barney.
 In 2006, he joined Morgan Keegan, which was acquired by Raymond James in 2012.

-Dan was named by On Wall Street magazine as one of the Top 100 Branch Managers in the country in 2016 and 20172.
-In 2018, he was named one of the Top 75 Branch managers in the same publication.
+In 2018, he was named one of the Top 75 Branch managers by On Wall Street magazine.
 Dan was nominated for and completed the Senior Leadership Development Program at Raymond James through Columbia Business School.